ARM-software/SDS-Framework/documentation/utilities.md

 - Add to the system **Path** environment variable the path to the `%CMSIS_PACK_ROOT%/ARM/SDS/2.0.0/utilities` folder.

+  Note: %CMSIS_PACK_ROOT% is a placeholder for the PACK location on your local PC.

+- Extend the PACKEXT system environment variable by .PY

 !!!
 Tip
     - When the **Path** environment variable is configured, you may simply start the utilities by using its name.
 For example entering `>sdsio-server` starts the utility.